The enigmatic origin of two dormant BH binaries: Gaia BH1 and Gaia BH2: Acknowledgements

 \section{Acknowledgements}

 The co-author, Prof. Krzysztof Belczynski, passed away on January 13th 2024.
-He contributed to this paper with his ideas and discussions.\\ I.K. and K.B are supported by the Polish National Science Center (NCN) grant Maestro (2018/30/A/ST9/00050).
+He contributed to this paper with his ideas and discussions.\\ I.K. would like to thank Prof. Jean-Pierre Lasota for his comments that helped to improve the manuscript and to Ataru Tanikawa and Aleksey Generozov for helpful discussions.\\ We thank the referee for their constructive report that helped to improve the manuscript.\\ I.K. and K.B are supported by the Polish National Science Center (NCN) grant Maestro (2018/30/A/ST9/00050).
 S.B. acknowledges funding for this work by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through the project ``The dynamics of stellar-mass black holes in dense stellar systems and their role in gravitational wave generation'' (project number 405620641; PI: S. Banerjee).
 Special thanks go to tens of thousands of citizen-science project "Universe@home" (universeathome.pl) enthusiasts that help to develop the $\st$ population synthesis code used in this study.